za3k/scan-organizer/README.md

 Perfect For Movie Lovers!
 ```

-Here are some screenshots of the process.
+Here are some screenshots of my personal process.

 ### Phase 1: Rotating and Cropping
 ![Phase 1: Rotating and Cropping](/screenshots/phase1.png)

-First, we clean up the images.
+First, I clean up the images.
 Crop them, rotate them if they're not facing the right way.
-You can rotate images with the buttons at the bottom, or with keyboard shortcuts.
-Once you're done, you press a button, and *scan-organizer* advanced to the next un-cleaned photo.
-At any point you're welcome to exit the program, and all progress is saved.
+I can rotate images with the buttons at the bottom, or with keyboard shortcuts.
+Once I'm done, I press a button, and *scan-organizer* advanced to the next un-cleaned photo.
+At any point, I can exit the program, and all progress is saved.

 ### Phase 2: Sorting into folders
 ![Phase 2: Sorting into folders](/screenshots/phase2.png)

-Next, we sort things into folders, or "categories".
-As you browse folders, you can preview what's already in that folder.
+Next, I sort things into folders, or "categories".
+As I browse folders, I can preview what's already in that folder.

 ### Phase 3: Renaming Images
 ![Phase 3: Renaming images](/screenshots/phase3.png)

 Renaming images comes next.
-For convenience, you can browse existing images in the folder, to help name everything in a standard way.
+For convenience, I can browse existing images in the folder, to help name everything in a standard way.

 ### Phase 4: Tagging images
 ![Phase 4: Tagging images](/screenshots/phase4.png)